Welcome to 2019!

 The only person you can truly have power over is yourself.
 Also, I diminished his power by standing up to him, which I don’t think he expected because very often dudes of his advancement look at me as an object.

-Perceptions are a fickle thing.
+Perceptions are a fickle thing it seems.

 Your energy goes where your focus goes.
 I know exactly why that dude came at me and it was because I had directed that kind of energy to someone in my life earlier in the week.
 You get what you give.
 I am telling you – it is law.